Osman-OO/Starter-ReadMe-Portfolio/README.md

-# Osman Abdullahi — Data Scientist
+# Osman Abdullahi — Aspiring Data Scientist (IN PROGRESS PORTFOLIO)

 Data scientist passionate about leveraging meaningful data-driven insights to improve lives, especially for underserved and neglected communities.
 I’m driven to create accessible, impactful analytical tools that empower people and bridge information gaps.